cvangysel/SERT/README.md

 The Semantic Entity Retrieval Toolkit (SERT) is a collection of neural entity retrieval algorithms.
 Currently, it hosts an implementation of the log-linear model for expertise retrieval, published at [WWW 2016](http://chri.stophr.be/WWW2016-VanGysel.pdf).

+__NOTE__: the implementation of the neural latent vector space model (to appear at CIKM2016) will be made available soon.

 Prerequisites
 -------------